PacktPublishing/Learn-Programming-in-Python-with-Cody-Jackson/README.md

 This book covers the following exciting features:
 * Use the interactive shell for prototyping and code execution, including variable assignment
 * Deal with program errors by learning when to manually throw exceptions
+* Employ exceptions for code management
+* Enhance code by utilizing Python's built-in shortcuts to improve efficiency and make coding easier Interact with files and package Python data for network transfer or storage
+* Understand how tests drive code writing, and vice versa

 If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1789531942) today!